alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

 ## User-provided route services

-Tenants can define their own route service instance by using a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) [external link] that points to any HTTPS service.
+Tenants can define their own route service instance by using a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) that points to any HTTPS service.
 This endpoint must fulfill the following requirements:

 - It must be a HTTPS endpoint with a valid certificate.
 - It can be a application running in the platform itself or an external service on the Internet.